Chalinze District

 The district seat (capital) is the town and ward of Bwilingu.
-The district is named after the town of Chalinze it'self.
-The district is home to Tanzania's 5th President Jakaya Kikwete, who was born and raised in Msoga, Chalinze District.
+The district is named after the town of Chalinze itself.
+The district is home to Tanzania's 5th President, Jakaya Kikwete, who was born and raised in Msoga, Chalinze District.
 He was also a member of parliament of the district during his political career.
 The district was created from Bagamoyo District in July 2016.
+In addition, the district is home to the southern portion of Saadani National Park, which is the only terrestrial national park in the country next to the ocean.

-According to the 2012 census, the district has a total population of 214,080.
+According to the 2012 census, the district has a total population of 214,080. by 2022, the population had grown to 316,759.